Rinovi/Trending-Titles/README.md

 ## Description

 Welcome to Trending Titles!
 This website was a collaborative effort between my colleagues Mustafa Ahmed, Logan Benjamin, and myself.
 As our first group project, we set out to create a website that allows the user to select from a list of genres, then display 5 movie recommendations based off of their choice.
 In order to create this website, we employed the use of various frameworks and API's that we were previously unfamiliar with.
-This included the use of tailwind css with jQuery and Unpkg for the framework, Fontawesome for some extra styling and elements, as well as Themoviedb API + API Ninja to bring dynamic functionality to the page.
+This included the use of tailwind css with jQuery and Unpkg for the framework, Fontawesome for some extra styling and elements, as well as Themoviedb API + API Ninjas to bring dynamic functionality to the page.
 The following is an image of what one could expect to see upon opening the page:
 ![group](https://github.com/Rinovi/Trending-Titles/assets/160938078/f20d43a7-bf04-4417-a43c-674cc3b18e0d)

 ## Usage